sColin16/set-typed-lambda-calculus/README.md

-# Structured Lambda {λ}
+# {λ} Set-Typed Lambda Calculus
-A structurally-typed lambda calculus that serves as a basis for structurally-typed functional languages
+A typed lambda calculus with a set-theoretic type system, that serves as the theoretical basis for other languages with set-theoretic type systems

 ## Overview
-Structured Lambda is a simply-typed lambda calculus, augmented with the following features:
+Set-typed Lambda Calculus is a simply-typed lambda calculus, augmented with the following features:
 - Singleton base types
 - Union types
 - Intersection types